scottleedavis/the-watchtower-collective/README.md

 ## Acknowledgments

-*   This project was inspired by real-world security challenges, expressed by Eric M. https://www.linkedin.com/in/59852820r9f/
+* This project was inspired by [SOC stories](https://www.linkedin.com/in/59852820r9f/)
+* Kudos to [KnugiHK/rtmplite3](https://github.com/KnugiHK/rtmplite3) for a python rtmp server

-Code is meant for demonstration purposes only.
+* This is meant for demonstration purposes only.
 Not for production use.

-Use code with caution.
+Use with caution.